 Youbet's executive officers and directors have financial interests in the merger that are different from, or in addition to, their interests as Youbet stockholders.
 Stock options held by Youbet's executive officers and directors will vest in connection with the merger.
-In addition, pursuant to her employment offer letter, Susan Bracey, Youbet's Chief Financial Officer, is entitled to receive a bonus in connection with the merger at the discretion of Youbet's Compensation Committee.
-As disclosed in the table in the section titled "Interests of Youbet's Directors and Executive Officers in the Merger" beginning on page 97 and subject to the assumptions referenced in the text accompanying that table, Youbet's executive officers and directors collectively may receive up to \$[-] as a result of the merger, which includes (i) an estimated payment of approximately \$[-] of merger consideration for shares of Youbet common stock that they own, (ii) an estimated payment of approximately \$[-] of merger consideration for stock options to purchase Youbet common stock that they hold and (iii) bonus payments of approximately \$[-].
+In addition, pursuant to the Youbet retention plan, eligible employees, including executive officers of Youbet, will be entitled to receive a retention payment, 50% of which will vest on the closing of the merger and the remaining 50% of which will vest on the six-month anniversary of the closing of the merger, subject to the employee's continued employment with Youbet or its affiliates through the applicable vesting date.
+As disclosed in the table in the section titled "Interests of Youbet's Directors and Executive Officers in the Merger" beginning on page 99 and subject to the assumptions referenced in the text accompanying that table, Youbet's executive officers and directors collectively may receive up to \$7,148,050 as a result of the merger, which includes (i) an estimated payment of approximately \$722,850 of merger consideration for shares of Youbet common stock that they own, (ii) an estimated payment of approximately \$5,970,200 of merger consideration for stock options to purchase Youbet common stock that they hold and (iii) total retention payments under the Youbet retention plan of approximately \$455,000.